sdpetrides/t5x-train-and-test/README.md

 - Stephen Petrides (sp4076)
 - Zhejian Jin (zj2324)

-Our goal is to pretrain various sizes of the T5 model, evaluate various sizes on two tasks with and without fine-tuning.
+Our goal is to pretrain evaluate and fine-tune various sizes of the T5 on two language tasks.

 ### Training

-Since the T5 model is very large, millions or billions of parameters, we will have to use cloud compute and TPUs for training and evaluation.
+Since the T5 model is very large, consisting of millions or billions of parameters, we will have to use cloud compute and TPUs for training and evaluation.
 Further, it's not feasible to train any of these models from scratch, due to cost and time constraints; therefore, we will train the models for a one or more epochs and estimate to total time and cost of training.

 ### Evaluation